AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for Go.md

      // Construct a request.
  request := sts.CreateAssumeRoleRequest()
     request.Scheme = "https"
-     // Specify request parameters.For more information about the parameters, see API Reference. request.RoleArn = "<RoleArn>"
+     // Specify request parameters.
+For more information about the parameters, see API Reference. request.RoleArn = "<RoleArn>"
     request.RoleSessionName = "<RoleSessionName>"
      // Initiate the request and obtain a response.